fl-sean03/MolSAIC/resources/usage/quick_start.md

 ### Command Line Interface

-MONET also provides a command-line interface for common operations:
+MolSAIC also provides a command-line interface for common operations:

 ```bash
 # Grid replication